corrode/corrode.github.io/content/blog/simple/index.md

     .encode("Hello, world!");
 ```

-But all that most users want is to get an encoded string:
+But what most users care about is how to get an encoded string:

 ```rust
 let encoded = base64_encode("Hello, world!");
 ```

-You could call the function above `base64_encode_simple` or `base64_encode_standard` to make it clear that it's a simplified version of a more generic algorithm.
+You could call the function above `base64_encode_simple` or `base64::encode_standard` to make it clear that it's a simplified version of a more generic algorithm.

+Simplicity is especially important when working with other developers because code is a way to communicate ideas, and you should strive to express your ideas clearly.
 It's fine to offer additional functionality, but don't make the easy thing hard in the process.

-Simplicity is especially important when working with other developers because code is a way to communicate ideas, and you should strive to express your ideas clearly.

 ## Tips For Fighting Complexity

 ### Start Small

 Jerry Seinfeld had two writing modes: [creating mode and editing mode](https://perell.com/note/the-jerry-seinfeld-guide-to-writing/).
-- When in creation mode, he's exploring possibilities and letting ideas flow freely.
+- When in creating mode, he's exploring possibilities and letting ideas flow freely.
 - When in editing mode, he's refining, cutting, and polishing.

 These modes require different mindsets, and trying to do both simultaneously leads to paralysis.